magmo/apps/packages/wallet/notes/current_redux_diagrams.md

 Publisher: Matt Bierner
 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid -->
 # Redux diagrams (current state)
-as of b4296c3
+as of commit 1947c682f74648ee162459314827bb9e24ca1fb1
 ### Methodology
 These flowcharts are made by constructing nodes from the *state types* or (*stage types* where indicated), from the relevant file in a `/states/` directory, and then constructing edges from the relationships defined in the relevant `/reducers/` directory.
 Edges are labelled with the *action types* from the `/actions/` directory (or function calls such as other reducers), and the flowcharts suppress information about conditional checks that are performed by the reducers.
 Where useful, reducers have had their sub-reducers unpacked -- making for a fewer number of more complicated flowcharts.
-When a reducer returns the same state, these loops are also suppressed.
+When a reducer returns the same state as the result of conditional checks failing, these loops are also suppressed.
 Globally handled actions are also sometimes suppressed.
 <!-- TODO: consider using the actual `string` value of the types, rather than the variable name. -->
 <!-- TODO: related to ^, consider enforcing this string to be *exactly* the same as the type variable name -->
 <!-- TODO: use hyperlinks / anchors to make this document easier to navigate. -->